rukafe0x/zk_guess/README.md

 ## Getting Started

-The purpose of this game is to predict secret number between two players hiding all the secrets thanks to circom circuits, the mopro ZK prover in the app, a garaga backend for snark calldata translation and a verifier deployed in starknet with all token logic to check for the winner and transfer the tokens.
+The purpose of this game is to predict secret number between two players hiding all the secrets thanks to [circom circuits](https://github.com/rukafe0x/zk_guess/tree/main/circuit/guess.circom), the [Mopro ZK prover](https://github.com/rukafe0x/zk_guess/tree/main/mopro_flutter/lib) in the app, a [garaga backend](https://github.com/rukafe0x/zk_guess/tree/main/circuit/garaga_backend.py) for snark calldata translation and a [verifier contract](https://github.com/rukafe0x/zk_guess/tree/main/contract/zk_guess.cairo) deployed in starknet with all token logic to check for the winner and transfer the tokens.

 ## How to Play
 Notice: This is a full functional app in Sepolia but with a UI as work in progress.